A procurement manager types a question into ChatGPT: “What industrial torque tool handles high-cycle applications at volume without retorquing?”

 Fix the language.
 Add the use cases.
 Build the external presence.
 That is the whole strategy.

 Not sure where the gap is in your current messaging?
-Take the 3-minute Specs-to-Connects Assessment to find out exactly where deals are slipping.
-Click Here
+Take the 3-minute Product Messaging Score to find out exactly where deals are slipping.

 For a deeper breakdown of what GEO, AIO, LLMO, and the other AI search terms actually mean, read: SEO, GEO, AIO, LLMO: The Marketing Acronyms Your Competitors Hope You’ll Ignore